-You have already proven that you have some knowledge of how to navigate the ~interwebz~ (do people still say that?) by showing up here, but there’s a lot to learn when it comes to figuring out the digital landscape here at Wesleyan.
-Rest assured, Wesleying is here to demystify the finer points of all things technology at Wes.
+You have already proven that you have some knowledge of how to navigate the digital multiverse (delete your WesAdmits bio before you get to campus, trust me), but there’s a lot to learn when it comes to figuring out the digital landscape here at Wesleyan.
+Rest assured, I’m gonna try to demystify the finer points of all things technology at Wes.

 The first thing you should know: WesTech.
 It refers to the kindly people who provide “technical services and support to all faculty, staff and students,” you might think.
 No, that’s ITS and how they describe themselves.
 Here’s what a previous WesLingo post says about WesTech:

 WesTech is a word that will pop up every once in a while (via the ACB): “WesTech refers to everyone not DKE/Beta* or mostly the ‘very Wesleyan’ population.
 It comes from the idea that Wesleyan has unattractive girls and bad sports and thus might as well be a technical school: WesTech.”
 Apparently, however, this is a term used mainly by other schools to make fun of Wesleyan, and has been appropriated by the sports teams as a label of pride (sports teams doing the ironic appropriation?
 Only at Wesleyan).
 A Techie was a term generally used by athletes to describe a “typical” Wesleyan student (artsy), or a “Techie.”

 Now that you know what it means, this is required viewing: WesTech State of Mind.